Lung Cancer Symptoms, Treatment & Surgery

-Stamford Hospital is the only hospital in CT with two Fellowship trained Cytopathologists.
-These physicians specialize in Cytopathology, and are expert in evaluating small biopsies.
+Stamford Hospital is the only hospital in Connecticut with two fellowship-trained cytopathologists.
+These physicians specialize in cytopathology, and are experts in evaluating small biopsies.

 Lung cancers are varied, and the determination of lung cancer type depends on immunohistochemistry (sophisticated tissue testing using antibodies directed at tumor proteins).
 This sophisticated testing is done at the Stamford Hospital Laboratory, which has the most state-of-the-art immunohistochemistry lab in Fairfield County.

 Once a diagnosis of lung cancer is made and the type is established, the tumor is interrogated by more sophisticated molecular pathology tests.
-We routinely test lung adenocarcinomas for EGFR, Kras, ALK, ROS because these tests determine the kind of drugs/chemotherapy a lung adenocarcinoma will respond to.
-Stamford Hospital has the only Molecular Pathologist in Fairfield County, who is skilled in evaluating this sophisticated testing.
+We routinely test lung adenocarcinomas for EGFR, Kras, ALK, and ROS because these tests determine the kind of drugs/chemotherapy a lung adenocarcinoma will respond to.
+Stamford Hospital has the only molecular pathologist in Fairfield County, who is skilled in evaluating this sophisticated testing.

 Learn more about medical oncology